davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

 ### Change attenuations {#doc_attenuation}

-The tool computes the minimum and the maximum attenuations in all selected instruments, and gives you the possibility to safely add an offset to all attenuation values.
+The tool computes the minimum and the maximum attenuations in all selected instruments, and gives you the possibility to add an offset to all attenuation values without exceeding the limits.

 For example, if the lowest attenuation of the divisions within the selected instruments is 16 dB and if the desired minimal attenuation is 5 dB (to increase the general volume), the attenuation of all divisions of all instruments can be decreased by 11 dB.